Barbados: Languages

 English is the official language of Barbados, and is used for communications, administration, and public services all over the island.
 In its capacity as the official language of the country, the standard of English tends to conform to vocabulary, pronunciations, spellings, and conventions akin to, but not exactly the same as, those of British English.
-For most people, however, Bajan Dialect is the language of everyday life.
-It does not have a standardised written form, but it is used by over 90% of the population.
+For most Barbadians, however, Bajan Creole is the language of everyday life, despite remaining primarily oral and lacking a standardised written form.

 Religion

 Christianity is the largest religion in Barbados, with the largest denomination being Anglican (23.9% of the population in 2019).
 Other Christian denominations with significant followings in Barbados are the Catholic Church (administered by Roman Catholic Diocese of Bridgetown), Pentecostals (19.5%), Jehovah's Witnesses, the Seventh-day Adventist Church and Spiritual Baptists.
 The Church of England was the official state religion until its legal disestablishment by the Parliament of Barbados following independence.
 As of 2019, 21% of Barbadians report having no religion, making the non-religious the second largest group after Anglicans.
-Smaller religions in Barbados include Hinduism, Islam, the Baháʼí Faith, and Judaism.
+Smaller religions in Barbados include Islam, Hinduism, the Baháʼí Faith, Rastafarism and Judaism.

 The state is considered secular, guaranteeing freedom of religion or belief to all and featuring only symbolic allusions to a higher power in the preamble to the constitution.
+Nearly half (45.5%) of all Barbadians reported no religious affiliation whatsoever in the 2021 Census.